linuss/django-anymail/docs/sending/templates.rst

 =====================================

 If your ESP offers templates and batch-sending/merge capabilities, Anymail can simplify using them in a portable way.
+Anymail doesn't translate template syntax between ESPs, but it does normalize using templates and providing merge data for batch sends.

-Here's an example using both ESP stored templates and merge data:
+Here's an example using both an ESP stored template and merge data:

 .. code-block:: python